Seventh Circuit Upholds False Imprisonment and Deliberate Indifference Dismissal

 A Tennessee federal jury awarded $13,000 to a former prisoner alleging he was unconstitutionally imprisoned and denied medical treatment while held in Tennessee prisons.

-Samuel C. Key was serving a Georgia-imposed sentence in April of 1994 when ...
+Samuel C. Key was serving a Georgia-imposed sentence in April of 1994 when he was ...

 Former New York Prisoner Receives $3,375,000 Settlement for Wrongful Conviction